The Clear Edge

 Opportunities identified:

-Third priority: Offer an annual payment to 8 monthly clients
+• Third priority: offer an annual payment option to 8 monthly clients.

-She prioritized based on capital freed per hour of effort—card switching required one conversation per client, annual offers required a campaign to all eligible clients.
+She ranked these based on how much capital each move freed per hour of effort, since card switching took a single conversation per client while annual offers needed a full campaign to all eligible clients.

 Day 7: Week 1 review (30 minutes)